juba666/cic-go/README.md

 ```
 ### An example
 ```
-You have £1,000, and want it to grow to £2,000 in 5 Years, what interest rate do you need?
+You have £1,000, and want it to grow to £2,000 in 5 Years, what interest rate do you need?:

 0.1487 = (2000/1000) ^ 1/5 years - 1